 - If you visit to browse, or to read or download information the hosting company will collect and store various information, but to the best of our knowledge and understanding none of the information collected is personally identifying information.
-We use OpenTracker as our primary third-party vendor.
-The information that is collected by OpenTracker, and to which IPWatchdog.com will have access, includes: (1) the country, city and state where you are located; (2) the name of your Internet Service Provider; (3) the area code and zip code associated with your location; (4) the referrer (website that brought you to IPWatchdog.com); (5) your number of visits; (6) number of pages viewed; (7) duration on the site; (8) the browser software you use and your operating system; and (9) IP address.
-This information is collected by our hosting company and is used to measure the number of visitors, where and how visitors find out about IPWatchdog.com, and daily traffic, and where our traffic is coming from.
-This information is considered to be general and nature and not confidential.
-We are not able to identify anyone by name or street address.
-We also use the tracking services of Quantcast.
-For more information on the information collected by these third party tracking systems please visit their websites.
+We have and may use the tracking services of Google Analytics, JetPack, AddThis and OpenTracker, all of which are third-party vendors.
+The information collected by and to which IPWatchdog.com will have access, includes: (1) the country, city and state where you are located; (2) the name of your Internet Service Provider; (3) the area code and zip code associated with your location; (4) the referrer (website that brought you to IPWatchdog.com); (5) your number of visits; (6) number of pages viewed; (7) duration on the site; (8) the browser software you use and your operating system; and (9) IP address.
+This information is used to measure the number of visitors, where and how visitors find out about IPWatchdog.com, our daily traffic, and where our traffic is coming from.
+This information is considered to be general and nature and not confidential because it does not contain any personally identifiable traits or characteristics.
+For example, we are not able to identify anyone by name or street address.
+We also obtain aggregate information from Sucuri.net, which operates our firewall.
+For more information on the information collected by these third party systems please visit their websites.

 - If you choose to send an email, submit an online form, or submit a comment on one of our articles you have the freedom to select what, if any, personally identifiable information is sent to IPWatchdog.
 If direct messages are sent via e-mail or contact form they are forwarded to the appropriate persons to respond, at their discretion, to the questions or comments or to provide information or requested.

-We do collect personal information for certain services, product offerings and training courses provided by IPWatchdog, Inc. We do so through our secure online payment processing systems, which are operated by PayPal or Stripe.
+- We do collect personal information for certain services, product offerings and training courses provided by IPWatchdog, Inc. We do so through our secure online payment processing systems, which are operated by PayPal or Stripe.
 We use the information we have access to in order to complete transactions the user has authorized, and to communicate with the transacting user regarding the transaction.
 We do not have access to user credit card information or bank information, which is solely maintained by our payment processing service providers PayPal and Stripe.

-At some places on IPWatchdog.com, the use of a “cookie” may be offered.
-Most browsers now recognize when a “cookie” is offered, and permit the user to opt out of receiving it.
+- At some places on IPWatchdog.com, the use of a “cookie” may be offered.
+Most browsers recognize when a “cookie” is offered, and permit the user to opt out of receiving it.
 If you are not sure whether your browser has this capability, you should check with the software manufacturer or your Internet service provider.

-If you respond to a survey question, to the best of our knowledge and understanding the companies used to periodically conduct survey questions do not collect any personally identifiable information about any visitors.
+- If you respond to a survey question, to the best of our knowledge and understanding the companies used to periodically conduct survey questions do not collect any personally identifiable information about any visitors.
 Notwithstanding, surveys are routinely set up so that the surveys will count only the first response entered from a particular computer.
 This will prevent one or more individuals from skewing the data set by voting multiple times.
 In order to accomplish this a cookie is placed on the users computer that will identify that a particular computer has already responded to a particular survey question.

 - IPWatchdog provides direct links to books sold through other parties, for example Amazon.com or the Practising Law Institute (PLI).
 If the user wishes to purchase a book or product sold through a third party the relationship will be solely between that third party and the purchaser.